PromInc/organic-search-analytics/README.md

 # Organic Search Analytics Importer
+## Features
-Import organic search analytics from Google Search Console (Google Webmaster Tools) into your local database to keep a historical record of your data (past the 30 days that Google offers).
+Import organic search analytics from Google Search Console (Google Webmaster Tools) and Bing Search Keywords (Bing Webmaster Tools) into a local database to keep a historical, local, and combined record of your (past the 30 days that Google offers).

 This archive of organic search analytics will allow you to study long term SEO trends and shifts and can help to monitor and gauge performance of a websites over time.